 Providing an opportunity for positive self-talk and identifying negative thoughts and behaviors.

-Writing is a viable tool to release emotions and capsulize moods, if only by writing down your thoughts and feelings on a piece of paper which can be therapeutic.
-For some, even beyond benefit from journaling and expressing your inmost thoughts in writing, may be the comprehension of our words by another person, whoever we might allow to read our personal written expressions and self-revelations.
-A blog can accomplish a similar purpose for some who are comfortable with that form of communication, along these lines.
+Writing is a viable tool to release emotions and capsulize moods; even the act of writing down your thoughts and feelings on a piece of paper can be therapeutic.
+For some, even beyond the benefits of journaling and expressing your inmost thoughts in writing may be the comprehension of our words by another person, or whomever we might allow to read our written expressions and self-revelations.
+For some who are comfortable with online communication, a blog can accomplish a similar purpose.

 and Mental Health Healing